Paynesville, Victoria: History

 Paynesville was originally called Toonalook, which is an Aboriginal name for "place of many fish".
 The post office opened on 8 November 1879 as Toonalook and was renamed Paynesville in 1886 by the Dickson family, who still reside in the area.

 Raymond Island

 Raymond Island is a small island accessible via the Raymond Island Ferry.
 The island is predominantly residential and is well known for its large koala population.
 It has been at the centre of occasional local debate over the construction of a bridge to allow for better access and further development.

 Sport

 Paynesville is also well represented in the sporting arena, with sailing, bowls, tennis and netball clubs in the town, as well as a thriving local football and cricket club, the latter having won back to back Grand Finals in the Bairnsdale Cricket Association for 2007 and 2008.
 The town has an Australian Rules football team competing in the East Gippsland Football League.
-The team last won a premiership in 2013.
+The team last won a premiership in 2013, the same year as the Hawthorn Hawks won their grand final in the AFL.

 The Gippsland Lakes Yacht Club (GLYC), based in Paynesville, conducts sail training and sailability programs.